linkerd/website/linkerd.io/content/blog/service-mesh-2022-recap-ebpf-gateway-api.md

 It's been a good year for Linkerd.
 Although much of the software industry has struggled through an economic downturn, Linkerd adoption has only been growing.
-In fact, our metrics show that **the number of stable Kubernetes clusters running Linkerd doubled in 2022**.
+In fact, log metrics show that **the number of stable Kubernetes clusters running Linkerd doubled in 2022**.
 Linkerd may be the only service mesh to achieve graduation status from the CNCF, but it's certainly not slowing down!

-Where did this growth come from?
-New adopters, of course.
-But why now?
-Our theory is this: the service mesh got a bad rap early on, thanks to extreme levels of hype coupled with the relative immaturity and complexity of the most-hyped projects.
+Where did this growth come from, and why now?
+Based on conversations with new adopters throughout the year, our theory is this: the service mesh got a bad rap early on, thanks to extreme levels of hype coupled with the relative immaturity and complexity of the most-hyped projects.
 Early adopters decided to hold off until the dust settled.
 Now they're back—and seeing what happened the first time, they're looking for an option that won't leave them holding the proverbial bag of operational complexity.

 Naturally they turn to Linkerd, which is unique in the service mesh space for its simplicity.
 Much of Linkerd's advantage comes down to its data plane.
 Linkerd is the only service mesh to eschew Envoy and focus instead on a dedicated sidecar "micro-proxy".
 In 2018, this was a controversial decision; in 2022, this approach continued to pay off in spades.
-While other service mesh projects spent their time working around the complexity and resource consumption of their data plane, Linkerd instead focused on shipping powerful features like [multi-cluster failover](https://linkerd.io/2022/03/09/announcing-automated-multi-cluster-failover-for-kubernetes/) and [full L7 authorization policy based on the Gateway
+While other projects spent time building workarounds for the complexity and resource consumption of their data plane, Linkerd instead focused on shipping powerful features like [multi-cluster failover](https://linkerd.io/2022/03/09/announcing-automated-multi-cluster-failover-for-kubernetes/) and [full L7 authorization policy based on the Gateway